VirtualAlllocEx/DEFCON-31-Syscalls-Workshop/xx.Chapter_10 Indirect_Syscalls_dynamic retrieval_SSNs/Chapter_10 Playbook.md

 ## Exercise 6 Tasks:
-### Develop your indirect syscall dropper to dynamically retrieve SSNs.
+### Improve your indirect syscall dropper to dynamically retrieve SSNs.
 | Task Nr.   | Task Description |
 | :---:      | ---              |
 |  1         | To implement the dynamic SSN retrieval functionality, you will need to complete the following tasks: <ul><li>Complete the missing code in the ``main`` code section</li><li>Complete the missing code in the ``syscalls.asm`` file</li></ul>                  |